 The first wildcard is the ? symbol.
 This can be used as a substitute for any letter in a criteria (similar to the blank piece in a game of Scrabble).
-The second and more commonly used wildcard is the \ symbol.
+The second and more commonly used wildcard is the symbol.
 This can be used in place of any number of letters.
 The following examples show how it might be used.

-Sm All values starting w vith "Sm '' - E.g. Smith or r Smvth .0
+Sm All values starting with "Sm" - E.g. Smith or Smyth

-\ville All values ending with "ville" - E.g. Smallville or Townseville

-\smith\ All values containing "smith" - E.g. Johnsmith, Smith or Smithson
+ville All values ending with "ville" - E.g. Smallville or Townseville smith All values containing "smith" - E.g. Johnsmith, Smith or Smithson

 Certain keywords can also be useful in query criteria.
-The "Not" keyword can be used with other criteria to specify that you want all records that don't match the criteria.
-The "Null" keyword can be used to specify that you want all records that are blank in the specified field.
+The Not keyword can be used with other criteria to specify that you want all records that don't match the criteria.
+The Null keyword can be used to specify that you want all records that are blank in the specified field.
 The following examples show how these might be used.

-Not Bedford All entries except ones for Bedford Null All entries that have nothing in the field Not Null All entries except ones that have nothing in the field
+Not Bedford All entries except ones for Bedford

+Null All entries that have nothing in the field

+Not Null All entries except ones that have nothing in the field

-Exercise 10.
+Exercise 9.
 Using Wildcards and Keywords

-1) Try the following criteria in your query.
+1. Try the following criteria in your query.
 Remember to clear each one before trying the next one (Hint - you will need to add the Comment field to the QBE Grid first).

 Field Criteria Expected Result

 Last Name C Last names beginning with the letter C

-Phone (08) 9275 Phone numbers beginning with (08) 9275 (you may need to include

-a space after the area code for it to work)

 Comment Null All students without a comment

 Comment Not Null All students with a comment

 Suburb Not dianella All students who don't live in Dianella

-Exercise 11.
+Exercise 10.
 Criteria Challenge

-- 1) See if you can create criteria to get the following results.
-Some of them are a bit tricky. - All male students with a mark of at least 50. - All students that live on a "road" (such as Walter Rd). - All students with a last name ending in "ns". - Students with a birthdate from 1st May 1989 to the end of that year. - Female students who got a mark of less than 60. - All students not born in Winter 1989. - 2) When you are done, clear all criteria and close the query without saving changes.
+- 1. See if you can create criteria to get the following results.
+Some of them are a bit tricky. - All male students with a mark of at least 50. - All students that live on a "road" (such as Walter Rd). - All students with a last name ending in "ns". - Students with a birthdate from 1st May 1995 to the end of that year. - Female students who got a mark of less than 60. - All students not born in Winter 1995. - 2.
+When you are done, clear all criteria and close the query without saving changes.